firefly-cpp/ast-tdl/README.md

     $ gem install ast-tdl

 ## Language description
 Training Description Language (TDL) is based on Ruby.
-It is intented to be used for describing sport trainings that consist of sessions and intervals.
+It is intended to be used for describing sport trainings that consist of sessions and intervals.
 Those contain various data, such as duration, average heart rate, sport type and many more.

 ## Examples
 ```ruby